What I Tell My Patients Who Want To Support Their Thyroid

 4. Support your microbiome.

 The population of bacteria in our bodies, primarily living in the digestive tract, is known today as the microbiome.
 These bacteria are important for maintaining the intestinal barrier, and modulating the immune system.
-When the microbiome is out of balance, intestinal permeability, or “leaky gut,” is more likely and that can kick off a cycle of immune activation and inflammation that can suppress the thyroid.
+When the microbiome is out of balance, intestinal permeability is more likely and that can kick off a cycle of immune activation and inflammation that can suppress the thyroid.

-Shifting the microbiome takes time, the right supplements, and the right diet — but it can make a big difference.
-Consider working with a health coach who has been trained in functional medicine and can help your gut heal.
+Shifting the microbiome takes time, the right supplements, and the right diet—but it can make a big difference.
+Consider working with a health coach who has been trained in functional medicine and can help guide you.

 5. Take stress seriously.